temporalio/documentation/docs/learning-paths/long-running-human-driven-workflow/explanation/what-are-the-application-requirements.md

 The HR person must also be ready to select which checks need to be performed for the position the Candidate is being hired for.
 For this learning path we will assume that the HR person can select from just two packages:

 - Standard package
-- Deluxe package
+- Full package

-The Standard package will conduct two types of searches, while the Deluxe package will conduct 5 types of searches.
+The Standard package will conduct two types of searches, while the Full package will conduct 5 types of searches.

 You can probably already envision the basic, secured user interface that the HR person would be interacting with that contains a form for the Candidate information, a drop down to select the package, and a button that says "Start Background Check".